oribirnboim/ilani_group/README.md

 # ilani_group
-pull the latest version of the repository add a text file with your name on it then push it in to the repository add your name in this file and push the updated version of it: yuval ilani
+pull the latest version of the repository and clone it to your computer add a text file with your name on it then push it in to the repository add your name in this file and push the updated version of it: yuval ilani